manroop79/binaried-assignment/README.md

 ---

-⭐ If this project helped you learn something new, please star the repo!

 **Technologies Used:** Next.js · React · TypeScript · Node.js · Express · MongoDB · Socket.io · Tailwind CSS · Framer Motion · Zustand